-- 1/3 cup vegetable shortening, chilled
+- 1/3 cup vegetable shortening chilled

-- 1 cup milk
+- 1 cup whole milk

-- 2. Add the shortening to flour mixture in 5 or 6 large pieces, cutting it into the flour with a pastry cutter, or rubbing it in with your fingers.
-The mixture should have the consistency of coarse meal, with no large pieces of shortening visible.
+- In a large bowl, sift together the flour, the baking powder, and salt.
+Add the shortening to the flour mixture in 5 or 6 large pieces, cutting it into the flour with a pastry cutter or rubbing it in with your fingers.
+The mixture should have the consistency of coarse meal with no large pieces of shortening visible.

 - Add the milk and stir in with a fork just until the mixture pulls away from sides of bowl.
 The dough will be quite sticky.

 - Turn the dough out onto a lightly floured surface.
 Dust your hands with flour and gently knead the dough just until it’s no longer sticky, about 30 seconds.
 Pat the dough into a 9-inch circle that’s about 3/4 inch thick.
 Cut out biscuits with a cookie cutter or the rim of a juice glass and place them on baking sheet.
 If the biscuits touch each other, they’ll have tender sides when baked; if you prefer crisper sides, separate them a bit.
 Using floured hands, gently push the scraps into one another and press them together and cut out more biscuits.